iyhui/iyhui/README.md

 ##  You stumbled across my profile!
 Welcome ✨

 #### About me
-👩🏻‍💻 - I'm Ida - a full stack developer and product designer who loves to learn, create, and grow.
+👩🏻‍💻 - I'm Ida - a full stack developer and product designer who loves to learn, create, and explore.
 When I'm not coding, you can find me designing graphics, planning get-togethers, travelling the world, scribling my ideas, or making my favorite dishes.

 👩🏻‍🎓 - BS - Computer Science, AS - Mathematics & Computer Science